All posts

 The Verbiflow teamBy The Verbiflow team

-The metric at pre-seed isn’t reply rate
+The metric at pre-seed is qualified conversations

 The right question